 The second approach to including a sitemap is designed with search engine bots in mind.
 One of the most important things a search engine bot will be looking for is a link to your XML Sitemap.
 Your sitemap is a file that contains URLs and information of the pages and media files you consider most important on your site.
 According to Google, search engines use this file to better crawl websites, particularly large and content-rich sites.
 That’s why providing a link to this file in your footer is considered a best practice for SEO.

-Footers are a great place to reinforce your brand identity.
+Page footers are a great place to reinforce your brand identity.
 There’s a few approaches you can take.
 You can include your logo, but present it in a different way than in your header.
 Maybe you increase the font size.
 Maybe you include an image.
 Maybe you include a mission statement or your brand values below the logo.
 These are just a few ways you can remind visitors what your company stands for and make a memorable last impression.

 You want potential leads to be able to get in contact with you as easily as possible.
 For that reason, website footers will often contain contact details like a business email, phone number, or mailing address.
 Or it might simply include a link that brings you to a contact form.